-Facial recognition firm Clearview AI tells investors it is seeking massive expansion beyond law enforcement
+Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

-But the company wants to expand beyond scanning faces for the police, saying in the presentation that it could monitor “gig economy” workers and is currently researching a number of new technologies that could identify someone based on how they walk, detect their location from a photo or scan their fingerprints from afar.
+And the company wants to expand beyond scanning faces for the police, saying in the presentation that it could monitor “gig economy” workers and is researching a number of new technologies that could identify someone based on how they walk, detect their location from a photo or scan their fingerprints from afar.

-The 55-page “pitch deck,” the contents of which have not been reported previously, reveals surprising details about how the company, whose work already is controversial, is positioning itself for a major expansion, funded in large part by government contracts and the same taxpayers the system would be used to monitor.
+The 55-page “pitch deck,” the contents of which have not been reported previously, reveals surprising details about how the company, whose work already is controversial, is positioning itself for a major expansion, funded in large part by government contracts and the taxpayers the system would be used to monitor.

-The document is made for fundraising purposes, and it’s unclear how realistic its goals might be: The company said its “index of faces” has grown from 3 billion to more than 10 billion since early 2020, and that its data-collection system now ingests 1.5 billion images a month.
+The document is made for fundraising purposes, and it is unclear how realistic its goals might be.
+The company said that its “index of faces” has grown from 3 billion images to more than 10 billion since early 2020 and that its data collection system now ingests 1.5 billion images a month.

-But with just $50 million from investors, the company boasted, it could not only bulk up its data-collection powers to 100 billion photos, but build new products, expand its international sales team and pay more toward lobbying government policymakers to “develop favorable regulation.”
+With $50 million from investors, the company said, it could bulk up its data collection powers to 100 billion photos, build new products, expand its international sales team and pay more toward lobbying government policymakers to “develop favorable regulation.”

-No federal law regulates how facial recognition should be used, though some cities and states have passed local bans or restrictions.
-The biggest tech giants, including Amazon, Google, IBM and Microsoft, have limited or ended sales of the technology, saying they are worried about its risks or that they don’t want to sell it to the public before Congress has established its own rules.
+No federal law regulates how facial recognition should be used, though some cities and states have passed bans or restrictions.
+The biggest tech giants, including Amazon, Google, IBM and Microsoft, have limited or ended sales of the technology, saying that are worried about its risks or that do not want to sell it to the public before Congress has established rules.

 In the presentation, Clearview argues that the industry-wide caution is a huge business opportunity.
 The company included its rivals’ logos to note that it has little domestic competition — and that its product is even more comprehensive than systems in use in China, because its “facial database” is connected to “public source metadata” and “social linkage” information.